valflrt/fractal_rndr/README.md

 ```

 > [!NOTE]
+>
-> You can change the file names and the extension to other image formats (jpg, ...)
+> - You can change the file names
+> - Supported image formats are png and jpg (extension used to guess image format)

 # Preset renders